 a) Exclusion Framework

-The Sub-Fund adheres to an exclusion framework where certain issuers are removed from the permissible investment universe.
-This includes screening out issuers, subject to data availability, who are considered by third party data providers, to be in violation of the Ten Principles of the United Nations Global Compact.
+In relation to its investment in both Sustainable Issuers and ESG bonds, the Sub-Fund adheres to an exclusion framework where certain issuers are removed from the permissible investment universe.
+This includes screening out issuers, subject to data availability, who are considered by third party data provider(s) used by the Sub-Investment Manager, to be in violation of the Ten Principles of the United Nations Global Compact.
 This also includes issuers with products or within industries that are considered by the Sub-Investment Manager to be unsustainable or associated with significant environmental or social risks.

 The exclusionary framework explained is aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, including the principles and rights set out in the eight fundamental conventions identified in the Declaration of the International Labour Organization on Fundamental Principles and Rights at Work and the International Bill of Human Rights.